owlstake/testnet/subspace/readme.md

 ./subspace-auto-install.sh

 # This script use port ranges 4000 5000 6000, if you want to change the range, open script and edit it
+# And you must open firewall or NAT by yourself
 ```